An Oklahoma family transforms part of their pasture into a renovated property that now hosts up to 32 picture-perfect

 A thunderstorm brightens up the dark sky in Western Oklahoma.
 Submitted by Anita Anderson, member of CKenergy.

 The sun beams through clouds.
 Submitted by Lynn Paschen, member of East Central Electric.

 Congratulations to last month’s winner, Theresa Smith!
 Last month’s photo was the Mayo Hotel in Tulsa, Oklahoma.

-Enter your photos for next month's theme, "Summer Outings!"
-Submit photos by April 10!
+Enter your photos for next month's theme, "Patriots!"
+Submit photos by June 10!

 Our judges were impressed by Oklahoma Living readers’ talent and eye for beautiful shots across our state.
 Now, we are proud to share with you the top 10 submissions.
 Enjoy the winners of the 2016 contest!

 Science and technology seem to continuously move better products and innovation into the mainstream.
 For example, over the last decade, great efficiency improvements have been made in such technologies as wind power generators, solar photovoltaics, and geothermal heat pumps.
 Because of these improvements, consumer energy costs have been very stable.